 The Drugs, Poisons and Controlled Substances Act 1981

 - Administered by the Victorian Department of Health and Human Services

 - Prohibits and regulates the possession and use of medicines and poisons in Victoria.

-- Regulates the possession and supply of scheduled substances through issued by the department.
+- Regulates the possession and supply of scheduled substances through licences and permits issued by the department.

 - The purpose of these permits is to prevent unsanctioned concurrent prescribing ('prescription shopping') and to minimise the risk of addiction or abuse of controlled substances.

 - Manufacturers and wholesalers are also required to have an authorisation (such as a licence and a permit) to obtain, possess, sell or supply medicinal cannabis in Victoria.
-Visit the to learn more.
+Visit the Business and Industry page to learn more.

 - The act also regulates the possession and supply of scheduled synthetic medicinal cannabinoids.

 The Drugs, Poisons and Controlled Substances Amendment (Real-time Prescription Monitoring) Act and regulations.

 - Prescribe matters required for the implementation the government's SafeScript .
 This includes which medicines are monitored in SafeScript, Victoria's real-time prescription monitoring software.

 - From April 2020, it will be mandatory for doctors and pharmacists to check SafeScript when writing or dispensing a prescription for schedule 8 medicines and certain schedule 4 medicines, including some medicinal cannabis products.